 While the sales tallies for each model vary widely, they are all leaders in their respective segments.
 Ford’s F-Series trucks are the best-sellers of any vehicle in the U.S. Ford moved nearly 900,000 last year.
 Chevrolet sold about 100,000 Tahoes.
 Subaru moved about 190,000 Outbacks, and Tesla delivered 17,500 of its Model X.

-The Chevrolet Tahoe is a three-row large sport utility vehicle.
+The 2018 Chevrolet Equinox is a three-row large sport utility vehicle.
 It’s the best-selling large utility in the U.S. and offers plenty of power and storage space for most winter vacations.

 The Tahoe is the oldest of the vehicles in the group and was last redesigned in 2014.
 A new version is in the works, but we estimate that it won’t be available until late next year as a 2020 model.
 The Tahoe is based on the Silverado platform.